 How to create a family budget

 Even in the best of times, having a family means that in addition to everyone’s health and happiness, financial issues will always be top of mind.
 In times of high inflation and interest rates, money management is even more important.
-One of the key strategies to help ensure that your family is financially stable today – and moving towards financial well-being in the future – is creating and sticking to a family budget.
+One of the key strategies to help ensure that your family is financially stable today — and moving towards financial well-being in the future — is creating and sticking to a family budget.
+Tracking expenses and creating a family budget can feel overwhelming, but breaking the process down into manageable steps can make it much easier to handle.

 We’ll show you some of the key steps involved in budgeting for the family — steps that can help reduce your financial anxiety and boost your financial confidence.
 So whether you’re a new couple, planning to have children, or already have kids of any age, take a few minutes to learn about: